SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

 ```

+> [!NOTE]
- **Note**  SharePoint Add-ins used to be called "apps for SharePoint".
+> SharePoint Add-ins used to be called "apps for SharePoint".
 To maintain backward compatibility, the app manifest schema was not changed, so the string "app" appears in may element and attribute names.

 A user installing the add-in will be prompted to approve this request.
 If the add-in asks for tenant-scoped permissions, then only a tenant administrator can grant use of the add-in-only policy, so only a tenant administrator can install the add-in.
 If the add-in does not ask for any permissions scoped higher than site collection, then a site collection administrator can install the add-in.
 For more information about permission scopes, see  [Add-in permissions in SharePoint](add-in-permissions-in-sharepoint.md).